dpipstudio/botwave/README.md

 ### **Server**
 > This tool is included in the **SERVER** install.
-The BotWave Server lets you manage multiple Raspberry Pi clients remotely — upload audio files, control broadcasts, and more.
+The BotWave Server lets you manage multiple Raspberry Pi clients remotely, upload audio files, control broadcasts, and more.

 **Full documentation:** [server/server.md](server/server.md)